greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

         -   10 on the master and standby master hosts.
 Typically, only a single master segment instance runs on the master host.
         -   2.5 on each segment host \(10 cores divided by 4 primary segments\).
-        If the parameter value is not set correctly, either the CPU might not be fully utilized, or query prioritization might not work as expected.
+        <br/>If the parameter value is not set correctly, either the CPU might not be fully utilized, or query prioritization might not work as expected.
 For example, if the Greenplum Database cluster has fewer than one segment instance per CPU core on your segment hosts, make sure that you adjust this value accordingly.

         Actual CPU core utilization is based on the ability of Greenplum Database to parallelize a query and the resources required to run the query.

-        Note: Include any CPU core that is available to the operating system in the number of CPU cores, including virtual CPU cores.
+        **Note:** Include any CPU core that is available to the operating system in the number of CPU cores, including virtual CPU cores.

 4. If you wish to view or change any of the resource management parameter values, you can use the `gpconfig` utility.
 5. For example, to see the setting of a particular parameter: